Bernie Guindon: First term as national president

 By 1968, the Toronto chapter of Satan's Choice had about 50 members, making it the largest outlaw biker club in Toronto.
 In 1968, Guindon was approached by the Hells Angels for the first time with the offer to have Satan's Choice "patch over" to become Hells Angels.
 Guindon was an ardent Canadian nationalist and rejected the offer, saying he did not want his club absorbed into an American club.
 Towards the end of the 1960s, Guindon started to move into organised crime, turning Satan's Choice into one of the leading distributors of illegal drugs in Ontario and in Montreal.
-As the drug trade was profitable, the rivalry with the Cross Breeds biker club of Niagara Falls grew increasingly bitter.
-On 1 June 1968, Guindon led an attack by Satan's Choice members on a Cross Breeds meeting that saw the latter savagely beaten up and their motorcycles trashed, an incident that so badly damaged the reputation of the Cross Breeds that the club disbanded itself.
+The drug trade was profitable and a rivalry with the Cross Breeds biker club of Niagara Falls grew increasingly bitter.
+On 1 June 1968, Guindon led an attack by Satan's Choice members on a Cross Breeds meeting that saw the latter savagely beaten and their motorcycles trashed, an incident that so badly damaged the reputation of the Cross Breeds that the club disbanded.
 The change of outlaw biking from being a lifestyle to being more of a business caused many of the original Satan's Choice bikers to leave the club in the late 1960s.
 In August 1968, Guindon attracted national notoriety by holding a bikers' rally in Wasaga Beach that featured a contest that involved having Choice members chase down and run over live chickens with their motorcycles.
-Under Guindon's leadership, Satan's Choice grew rapidly, opening up chapters all over Ontario together with one in Montreal.
-Guindon had an obsession with "rats", as he called police informers, and most of the victims of his violence were fellow Choice members he suspected of being informers.
-Guindon continued his womanizing as many women considered him attractive, which amazed him as by his own admission his penis is very small as he recalled it was said by his lovers that he was "hung like a stud field mouse".
-Guindon explained his sex appeal to women as due to the appeal of the "bad boy", observing that many women in the 1960s and 1970s were sexually obsessed with outlaw bikers as the ultimate "bad boys", saying: "Maybe they like the wild side.
+Under Guindon's leadership, Satan's Choice grew rapidly, opening up chapters all over Ontario and one in Montreal.
+Guindon had an obsession with "rats," as he called police informers, and most of the victims of his violence were fellow Choice members he suspected of being informers.
+Guindon continued his womanizing as many women considered him attractive, which amazed him as, by his own admission, his penis was very small.
+Guidon recalled that it was said by his lovers that he was "hung like a stud field mouse."
+Guindon explained his sex appeal to women as due to the "bad boy", observing that many women in the 1960s and 1970s were sexually obsessed with outlaw bikers as the ultimate "bad boys," saying: "Maybe they like the wild side.
 He's not straight up and down like her father was.
 Who knows?"